 The salary range for this position is $65,000- $75,000 annually depending on qualifications and experience.
 Full-time employee benefits include health, dental and life insurance, a retirement plan, and generous leave time, including a paid sabbatical following seven years of full-time employment.

-Applications are due by December 11, 2020.
-Applicants should submit a resume and cover letter to https://americanrivers.bamboohr.com/jobs/ No phone calls please.
+Applicants must submit a resume and cover letter to https://americanrivers.bamboohr.com/jobs/ No phone calls please.
+Position open until filled.